AddyKhan257/To-Do-App/README.md

-# 📝 Todo App - Dockerized Full Stack
+# 📝 Todo App - Dockerized Full Stack Application

 A full-stack Todo application fully containerized using Docker and Docker Compose.
 Built as part of the 90DaysOfDevOps challenge - Day 36.